J-sephB-lt-n/llm-experiments/are_you_smarter_than_a_LLM/README.md

 Large language models, like children, are the best and worst thing ever.

-I have been repeatedly blown away by these models' aptitude and generality, and I have to repeatedly remind myself that they are "just" next-token predictors.
+I have been repeatedly blown away by these models' aptitude and generality, and I have to repeatedly remind myself that they are "just" next-word (technically next-token) predictors.
 I often find their output indistinguishable from a human's.
+Very occasionally, I am also blown away by their clumsiness.

-In the interest of interrogating their abilities, and of understanding their strengths and weaknesses, I compiled my own set of tasks on which to assess them.
-Beyond simple marketing "oh wow", I wanted to see how these models perform on tasks which are of actual utility to me.
-On some of the tasks, I expected the language model to show superhuman ability, and on others I expect it to fail miserably.
+As an (informal) interrogation of their abilities, and to understand their strengths and weaknesses a bit, I compiled my own set of tasks on which to assess them.
+Beyond simple marketing "oh wow", I wanted to see how these models perform on tasks which may be of actual business utility.
+On some of the tasks, I expected the language model to show superhuman ability, and on others I expected it to fail miserably.
 In most cases, I was pleasantly surprised.

 For each task, I attempted it myself before giving it to the language model.
 I encourage you to do the same: attempt the task yourself before reading the model's answer.
 Then, you can be the judge.
-For your interest and amusement, I have included my own attempts for you to read.
+For your interest and amusement, I have also included my own attempts for you to read.

-For all of the tasks, I used OpenAI's GPT4 model.
+For all of the tasks, I've used OpenAI's GPT4 model.
 At the time of writing, this is generally considered to be one of the best available models.
 On none of the tasks did the model take longer than 15 seconds to provide an answer (which was not always the correct answer).

 I hope that this article gives you some insight into what large language models are capable (and incapable) of.